 The VTRP was established in 2013 to evaluate patients with known vasculitis or with clinical suspicion of vasculitis.
-Diseases of interest include granulomatosis with polyangiitis (GPA, Wegener’s), microscopic polyangiitis (MPA), eosinophilic granulomatosis with polyangiitis (EGPA, Churg-Strauss), polyarteritis nodosa (PAN), giant cell arteritis (GCA), Takayasu’s arteritis (TAK), and idiopathic aortitis among other types of vasculitis.
+Diseases of interest include Takayasu’s arteritis (TAK), relapsing polychondritis (RP), giant cell arteritis (GCA), granulomatosis with polyangiitis (GPA), microscopic polyangiitis (MPA), eosinophilic granulomatosis with polyangiitis (EGPA), and polyarteritis nodosa (PAN) among other types of vasculitis.

 A selection of our current projects are as follows:

 VEXAS syndrome is a disease that leads to inflammatory and hematologic (blood) manifestations.
 It is caused by mutations in the UBA1 gene of blood cells and acquired later in life.

 Discover more about this syndrome, how it is diagnosed, who gets it, and the work currently being done by the Vasculitis Translational Research Program to better understand and treat it.